edgd1er/docker-ripper/README.md

 ## Differences
 * Replace phusion-baseimage with debian-stretch
-* use multi stage to build makemkv: 1.16.4
+* use multi stage to build makemkv: 1.16.4 (not depending on ppa updates)
 * Use supervisor to run apps.
 * User and group ID are settable.

 This container will detect optical disks by their type and rip them automatically.